ljdursi/computecanadian/discussion-paper/04_principles.md

 teams, such as the security team, work under this model, defining standards and best practices without specifying implementation details.

-Focusing on interoperability rather than implementations allows specialization, with different providers providing solutions tailored to different use-cases; it allows experimentation, testing out new implementations at one site without disrupting the platform as a whole;
+Focusing on interoperability rather than implementation allows specialization, with different providers providing solutions tailored to different use-cases; it allows experimentation, testing out new implementations at one site without disrupting the platform as a whole;